AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/calling_c_from_lua/using_luajit_ffi.md

 end
 ~~~

-If you are using the Appkit in your game, you could put this code in your *script/lua/project.lua* file in order to make it run when the game is started.
+If you are using the Appkit in your project, you could put this code in your *script/lua/project.lua* file in order to make it run when the engine is started.

 Note that after you do steps 1-3 to bring the C constructs into the Lua environment, you can then invoke the functions at any time you need them.
-So, you can do steps 1-3 once during your game's initialization, then call the functions from your scripts or from custom Flow nodes.
+So, you can do steps 1-3 once when the engine is initialized, then call the functions from your scripts or from custom Flow nodes.

 ## Step 3.
 Make your library available to the engine